Questions About Houston Intergroup

 - There are other complimentary books to recovery in Alcoholics Anonymous, including Daily Reflections, a compilation of spiritual reflections contributed by members; and written by one of A.A.’s co-founders.

-- These and more excellent books may be purchased through Houston Intergroup located at 4140 Directors Row, Houston, TX77092 or online at www.aa.houston.org.
+- These and more excellent books may be purchased through Houston Intergroup located at 5151 Mitchelldale, Suite B10, Houston, Texas 77092 or online at www.aa.houston.org.